To celebrate Bastille Day, we revisit Jono Fleming’s Coq Au Vin – French flair in the form of a classic comfort dish.

 Child was known for being quite the personality, tall, loud and with a voice that commanded attention.
 Especially when she’d offer up culinary philosophical nuggets like: “the best way to execute French cooking is to get good and loaded and whack the hell out of a chicken”.
 Quite the opposite to the often subtle artistry of the French food she expertly executed.

-Inspired by the gorgeous range of Laguiole cutlery, we’ve decided to take a leaf out of Julia’s playbook and have a crack at an old French classic, Coq au Vin.
+For Bastille Day, we’ve decided to take a leaf out of Julia’s playbook and have a crack at an old French classic, Coq au Vin.
 Served with a creamy mash, this dish literally translates to chicken in wine.
 It’s a rich, rustic and hearty dish that looks a million Euros and is deceivingly simple to prepare, leaving you with plenty of time to sit back, relax with your guests, and decide just how much of that bottle of red Julia would be happy to dispose of.
 Bon appetit!

 Coq au Vin